-There are lots of wearables on the market, but the best running watches tend to be some of the top performers in the whole category.
+There are plenty of wearables out there, but the best running watches tend to be some of the top performers in the whole category.

-With better battery life, improved performance insights and smarter design, the demand for better running watches grows each year as we sift through the latest offerings from the likes of Garmin, Polar and Suunto in search of the best of the best.
+With longer-lasting battery life, improved performance insights and smarter design, the demand for better running watches grows each year as we gauge the newest devices from the likes of Garmin, Polar and Suunto in search of the best of the best.

-Of course we still want highly accurate GPS, idiot-grade usability for when our running brains get tired and excellent partner apps to help us learn from our stats and stay motivated.
+Of course we still want highly accurate GPS, idiot-grade usability for when our running brains get tired, and top-notch partner apps to help us learn from our stats and stay motivated.

-‘But what’s the best?’ we hear you ask.
+‘But what’s the best running watch right now?' we hear you ask.
 Well, from the perfect partner for trail running through to the ideal watch for marathons, we’ve run with every watch on this list and selected the best devices for every running need.

 - On a budget?
 Read our best cheap running watch guide